Land degradation: Climate change and land degradation

 According to the Special Report on Climate Change and Land of the Intergovernmental Panel on Climate Change (IPCC) climate change exacerbates land degradation, especially in low-lying coastal areas, river deltas, drylands and permafrost areas.
 During the years 1961–2013, the area of drylands in drought rose by more than 1% per year.
 In 2015, about 500,000,000 people lived in areas which experienced desertification in the years 1980s - 2000s.
-People living in those areas are severly impacted by climate change.
+People living in those areas are severely impacted by climate change.
 Additionally, it is reported that 74% of the poor are directly affected by land degradation globally.

 Significant land degradation from seawater inundation, particularly in river deltas and on low-lying islands, is a potential hazard that was identified in a 2007 IPCC report.

 As a result of sea-level rise from climate change, salinity levels can reach levels where agriculture becomes impossible in very low-lying areas.

 In 2009 the European Investment Bank agreed to invest up to $45 million in the Land Degradation Neutrality Fund (LDN Fund).
 Launched at UNCCD COP 13 in 2017, the LDN Fund invests in projects that generate environmental benefits, socio-economic benefits, and financial returns for investors.
 The Fund was initially capitalized at US$100 million and is expected to grow to US$300 million.

 In the 2022 IPCC report, land degradation is responding more directly to climate change as all types of erosion and SOM declines (soil focus) are increasing.
 Other land degradation pressures are also being caused by human pressures like managed ecosystems.
 These systems include human run croplands and pastures.